Atopic dermatitis: Symptoms and treatment.

-Atopic dermatitis is a pruritic (itchy) skin disease of dogs and cats.
+Atopic dermatitis is a pruritic (itchy) skin disease in dogs and cats.
 With this condition, an allergic reaction occurs when an animal inhales airborne substances (pollen, house dust) or ingests a substance to which they are sensitive.
 The allergic reaction causes the animal to rub, lick, bite or scratch.
-Unlike man, animals with atopic dermatitis only occasionally cough, sneeze or get asthma.
+Unlike humans, animals with atopic dermatitis only occasionally cough, sneeze or get asthma.
 Instead, atopic dermatitis in pets presents as persistent itchy skin.

 Atopic dermatitis due to food reactions can be cured, while those due to airborne substances cannot but can be controlled with medication in most cases.
 Usually, cortisone-type drugs (steroids) are used for the treatment of atopic dermatitis.
 They are very effective anti-inflammatory, anti-itch medications.
 However, steroids have more side effects (excessive drinking, urinating and eating along with increased susceptibility to infection) than other treatments.